NCAS-CMS/cfstore/cfstore/docs/source/index.rst

 Database Structure
 ------------------

-The database structure is described at :doc:`database.rst`.
+The database structure is described at :doc:`database`.
 That structure should only be of interest to those maintaining this software.